 Best known for:

 Charles Armstrong is CEO of Trampoline Systems, a software developer specialising in large-scale social network analysis.
+Also founder of The Trampery, a specialist in property for innovation communities.

 From a childhood in Cornwall, Charles went to St John’s Cambridge, where he read music then social and political science.
 After university he came to London to set up a production business called The Electric Company, producing 21 plays and a smattering of arts projects.
 The Electric Company developed and published a CD-ROM called “Balkan Odyssey” with Lord Owen, providing a huge hyper-linked archive on the diplomatic process in former Yugoslavia.